 We are molded into a community of faith by those men who are called to ordained service to the Church.
 As each member of our clergy embraces his vocation to ministry, we are motivated and empowered to love and serve as Jesus Christ within our communities.
 From the youngest among us who are just beginning their journey of faith to our retired clergy who require extended care, we must support and foster every person’s exploration at every age.

 Funds raised for this purpose will provide our Diocese with greater opportunities to be present in the places where those who are considering a vocation live, study and pray, as well as ensure long-term care for retired clergy.

-Specifically, these funds significantly grow support for those who serve by:
+Specifically, these funds significantly grow support for:

 Strengthening Our Ability to Care for Retired Clergy: $1,000,000

 Although priests never retire from their vocation, at age 70, our senior priests qualify to begin receiving a monthly pension from the Diocesan Priests Retirement Fund as well as an additional stipend for health insurance.
 But like other Americans, senior priests are living longer and drawing pensions longer than their predecessors.
 The one by One campaign will contribute $1,000,000 to bolster this fund, ensuring financial security for the men who have dedicated their lives to serving us — and continue to support us through ministry and with prayers during their senior years.